 STATEMENT BY MANAGEMENT

-The management of the Company does hereby state that, in its opinion, the accompanying interim consolidated financial statements give a true and fair view of the interim consolidated financial position of the Company as at 30 June 2023 and of the interim consolidated statement of profit or loss, the interim statement of comprehensive income, the interim consolidated statement of changes in equity, and the interim consolidated cash flows for the six-month period then ended in accordance with International Financial Reporting Standards.
+Management does hereby state that, in its opinion, the accompanying interim consolidated financial statements give a true and fair view of the interim consolidated financial position of the Company as at 30 June 2024 and of the interim consolidated statement of profit or loss, the interim statement of comprehensive income, the interim consolidated statement of changes in equity, and the interim consolidated cash flows for the six-month period then ended in accordance with International Financial Reporting Standards.

 Mr. Nghiem Xuan Huy

-General Director
+Chairman

 Hanoi, Vietnam